New York City, New York

 Background

 A little over five years ago, NYC Parks took a fresh look at how park capital investments from various funding sources, largely discretionary funding from local elected officials, had been allocated over the past 20 years.
-Using a data-driven approach, the agency found that there was an abundance of capital need across the city, and many less-advantaged neighborhoods had received little parks investment.
+Using a data-driven approach, the agency found that capital need was abundant across the city, and many less-advantaged neighborhoods had received little park investment.

-Too often, low-income, dense, and growing communities had greenspace in need of significant upgrade and repair.
+Too often, low-income, dense, and growing communities had greenspace in need of significant upgrades and repairs.
 Many underinvested parks in these neighborhoods remained relatively empty asphalt lots save for outdated, deteriorating, and limited play equipment.

 The Community Parks Initiative recognizes that capital investment alone is not enough to enable the long-term success of a park.
 By mobilizing resources across NYC Parks, the CPI team designed a holistic approach to ensure that these historically underinvested sites could sustain positive benefits for the community.